jonathanlinat/quake-leveldesign-starterkit/README.md

 └── tools/
 ```

+> [!WARNING]
-> ⚠️ **Important**: Users on Unix systems need to grant execution rights to binaries.
+> Users on Unix systems need to grant execution rights to binaries.
 >
 > To set execution permissions recursively from the **QLDSK** directory, execute this command in your Terminal: `find . -type f -exec sh -c 'file -b "{}" | grep -q "^ELF"' \; -exec chmod +x "{}" \;`.